 We've been hearing for some time that Audi was moving its roadmap around in preparation to bring forward several new launches.
 Whenever a major manufacturer (in any market), decides to make a move like that, it's only a matter of time before bargains start to flow in to the sales channel.
 Packed with features and a plush interior, WhichEV wonders just how low can Audi go on deals for a car that has an on-the-road price of close to £60,000?

-[UPDATE: We’re now seeing deals around £433 for 24 months, but with double the mileage]]
+[UPDATE: We're now seeing deals around £433 for 24 months, but with more mileage]]

 The Audi e-tron is an all electric SUV with a 71kWh battery and a decent range.
 It will hit 60mph in just over 6.5 seconds and tops out close to 120mph.
 Internally, it comes with multi-zone air conditioning, heated front seats and the MMI Navigation Plus infotainment system that's widely acknowledged as one of the best in the market.